 Peripheral neuropathy is a condition that involves damage to the peripheral nervous system.
 Our peripheral nerves carry signals to and from our central nervous system.
-Thus malfunctioning of these nerves causes disruption and affects how the body reacts to reflexes and other stimuli like pain and temperature.
+Malfunctioning of these nerves causes disruption and affects how the body reacts to reflexes and other stimuli like pain and temperature.
 Pondering about life pre-diagnosis and the tag of “patient” may lead to an increase in your stress levels.
 In addition, research shows a bidirectional relationship between chronic pain and mental health disorders due to a shared neural mechanism.
 Likewise, patients with chronic pain are often at an increased risk of anxiety, depression and substance abuse disorder.
 For instance, about 2-40% of the population suffer from chronic pain and 17-29% suffer from mental health issues.
 Hence, managing your mental health becomes as important as your physical health and the related symptoms.
-Here, according to the sources listed below, are a few ways to cope:
+Here are a few ways to cope.

 Planning your day

-Small steps, such as planning your day and setting aside adequate time for each task, can go a long way.
+Planning your day and setting aside adequate time for each task can help with routine.
 Additionally, it helps to make sure you stay active without exerting yourself too much.

 The positive aspect

 When going through a condition that involves chronic pain, finding the positive side of things can often be challenging.
 If your neuropathy is a result of an underlying condition, it might be treatable.
-In other cases, adopting a healthier lifestyle and taking small, careful steps can help you lead a balanced life.
+In other cases, adopting a healthier lifestyle can help you lead a balanced life.